 The reluctance of governments to engage in demand management, while focusing on supply, means it is easy for the two to be in a state of disequilibrium.
 Building on Sweezy’s theories of capitalist surplus, O’Brien (2013:202) argues that,

-“ ....capitalist societies are permanently scarred in one of two ways: either by a crisis of excess – where there are simply too many goods on the market and the restricted consumption of the masses prevents their sale – or because the productive forces themselves are left to stagnate in order to offset precisely [a] crisis of underconsumption.”
+....capitalist societies are permanently scarred in one of two ways: either by a crisis of excess – where there are simply too many goods on the market and the restricted consumption of the masses prevents their sale – or because the productive forces themselves are left to stagnate in order to offset precisely [a] crisis of underconsumption.

 In many commodity areas, this plays out in classic boom and bust cycles, with wildly fluctuating supply, prices and income for food system actors, particularly farmers and fishers.
 What is lacking is the mandate, structural linkages and governance across the food system to substantially address the lack of a joined-up approach.
 One possible organizing concept is widespread demand-supply coordination (DSC) at a macro scale, broadly positioned within the arena of Integrated Resource Planning.
 DSC, if properly designed, could help optimize food consumption by changing the mix and quantity of products the food system provides, re-orienting production to resource efficient approaches, reducing the distance food travels, and creating greater food utilization along the supply chain.
+It also helps to counter the narrative and the practice associated with constant supply side increases, putting a brake on agricultural intensification and the associated negative environmental impacts (cf. Bajželj et al., 2014).

 Clearly, there are pros and cons to DSC for food system actors.
 For producers and fishers, long term security is generally more favourable than short term, so designing such incentives in the system is an important consideration (Gille, 2013).
 In other words, can demand-supply coordination create a financial security that does not currently exist through more volatile or unreliable risk management instruments, such as production insurance and futures markets?
 It also means shifting production and marketing based on management considerations beyond the farm and boat, something that challenges a traditional view of farming as private property rights and management.
 For manufacturers and retailers, it means shifting product options to comply with optimal nourishment requirements and volumes.
 For consumers, it means higher availability of some goods (sometimes at a lower price to encourage consumption), but lower availability of others (and potentially at a higher price to discourage consumption).
 It also suggests significant changes in shopping behaviours and potentially shifts in the type and locations of food retail outlets.
 All this challenges traditional interpretations of consumer choice.